mechatroner/RBQL/README.md

 * `select NR, *` - enumerate records, NR is 1-based
 * `select a1, b1, b2 inner join ./countries.txt on a2 == b1 order by a1, a3` - example of join query
 * `select MAX(a1), MIN(a1) where a.Name != 'John' group by a2, a3` - example of aggregate query
+* `select ...a1.split(':')` - Using JS "destructuring assignment" syntax to split one column into many.
+Do not try this with other SQL engines!

 ### FAQ